Octavian-ai/synthetic-graph-data/README.md

 - experiment_4
 - experiment_5
 - article_0 - companion to the article "*An introduction to machine learning on graph databases*"
+- article_1 - companion to the article "*Review prediction using graph data in Neo4j and an embedding in Tensorflow*"

 ## HOWTO generate data